 MicroStrategy Incorporated Ownership

-MicroStrategy Incorporated maintains a total of 240.65 Million outstanding shares.
+MicroStrategy Incorporated maintains a total of 240.82 Million outstanding shares.
 30% of MicroStrategy Incorporated outstanding shares are owned by institutional investors.
 Institutional investors are typically referred to investors that purchase positions in a given stock to benefit from reduced commissions.
 Consequently, institutional investors are subject to different rules and regulations than regular investors.
 Please look out for any change in current institutional holding as this could mean something significant has changed at the company or is about to change.
-Please note that no matter how many assets the company has, if the real value of the firm is less than the current market value, you may not be able to make money on it.
+On March 11, 2025, Representative Neal P Dunn of US Congress acquired $15k to $50k worth of MicroStrategy Incorporated's common stock.

 Shares in Circulation